mosturia/dotfiles/README.md

 Other than that and displaying "Toothless λ Krokmou" in elder futhark runes, it's literally a copy of my default neofetch/fastfetch configs.

+#### Disclaimer

+If you choose fastfetch as a backend, your terminal emulator image protocol might not be used by chafa, hence why I set the logo type to `kitty`.
+Feel free to change it to whatever protocol your emulator may use.

 ### tsotd

 Displays a shot of Toothless the dragon in the terminal.
 The images are located in `$XDG_DATA_HOME/tsotd`.
-It uses chafa for maximum compatibility across terminal emulator, and even works in a TTY!
-However, best results are achieved using Kitty.
+It uses chafa for maximum compatibility across terminal emulators.

 Run